New Market, Kolkata

-The New Market, formerly known as Sir Stuart Hogg Market, is a market in Kolkata situated on Lindsay Street, beside Free School Street (Mirza Ghalib Street/Rani Rasmoni Road).
-Although primarily "New Market" referred to the original enclosed market, today in local parlance, the entire shopping area is often known as "New Market".
+New Market, formally known as Sir Stuart Hogg Market, is a market complex in Kolkata situated on Lindsay Street at Dharmatala.
+Although primarily "New Market" referred to the original enclosed market, but in local parlance, the entire shopping area along with the market complex is known as "New Market".

 History

 Some of the earliest English quarters of Calcutta were in an area known then as Dalhousie Square.
 Terretti and Lalbazar nearby were the customary shopping haunts of the British.
 Later settlements arose in Kashaitola, Dharmatala and Chowringhee.